nikinagy/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/introduction.md

 Apache JMeter runs tests that repeatedly trigger an action, wait for a response and record start/success/failure timings and so on, and allow to view the result data interactively or rendered as reports in various formats.
-Run controls like parallelising tasks, running tasks in a specific order and count and time based repetitions are already built in.
+Run controls like parallelising tasks, running tasks in a specific order and count and time based repetitions are already built-in.

 The interactions with the system under test are done via so called *samplers* (see [JMeter Samplers](jmeter-samplers.md)) that can be triggered by JMeter and then